rizom-ai/team-brain-content/deck/fatality-intro.md

 ---

-Succesful collaboration comes from a culture of **shared trust**.
+Successful collaboration comes from a culture of **shared trust**.
 While there may be a lot of ways to create such a culture in traditional companies, individual professionals constantly need to reinvent the wheel

 ---